Russia’s Intervention in Syria: A Legal Perspective

-Russia’s participation began in October 2015, accompanied by commentary aired on U.S networks by President Vladimir Putin.
-This occurred prior to his meeting with President Barack Obama.
-The Russian President intimated that intervention would be legitimate as it amounts to aiding the legitimate Syrian Government.
-Referring to international law, including the United Nations Charter, President Putin said that American support of illegitimate non-state-actors is endangering Syrian sovereignty and is therefore illegal.
+Russia’s involvement, which began in October 2015, was accompanied by commentary aired on U.S networks by Russian President Vladimir Putin.
+This took place prior to a meeting with President Barack Obama.
+President Putin intimated that Russian intervention would be legitimate as it amounts to aiding the legitimate Syrian Government, whereas the United States intervention within the region by supporting militants amounts to assisting illegitimate non-state-actors, and is therefore illegal.

-This article will conclude that whilst the American stance on the Assad Regime is correct, prima facie the Russian President's remarks are true.
-The point is arguable, and given the severity of the ongoing situation, must be debated zealously.
-Collective self-defence and consensual intervention agreements between states have been extensively litigated at the International Court of Justice (ICJ), notably the Nicaraguacase (1986) and the Democratic Republic of Congo v.
+This article will conclude that prima facie both of these remarks are true.
+Collective self-defence and consensual intervention between states ha been extensively covered in the Nicaragua case (1986) and the more recent Democratic Republic of Congo v.
 Uganda (DRC v.
-Uganda) (2005).
-Furthermore contemporary United Nations Security Council (UNSC) decisions seem to indicate that incumbent governments may not always be subject to "democratic criteria".
-The agreed strategy towards Syria seems to rest between the two approaches.
-It is in this middle ground, and the factor of international terrorism, that Russia’s intervention in Syria is debatable.
+Uganda) (2005) case before the International Court of Justice (ICJ).
+Contemporary United Nations Security Council (UNSC) indicate the incumbent government may not always be subject to "democratic criteria".
+The agreed strategy towards Syria has been a middle ground between the two approaches.
+It is in this middle ground, and the factor of international terrorism, that Russia’s intervention finds uncertainty.

 Non- Intervention - Collective self defence

-By 12 votes to 3, the ICJ rejected the plea of collective self defence citing lack of evidence.
-It could not be established that Nicaragua was aiding El Salvadoran anti-government rebels.
+The Court by 12 votes to 3, rejected this argument on the basis of a lack of evidence.
+It could not be established that Nicaragua was aiding El Salvadoran anti-government rebels

-The Geneva Conventions (1949) are the natural starting point for looking at international law in relation to the nature of conflict.
-Additional Protocols I and II of the Conventions, concerning non-international armed conflict (i.e. civil wars), contain Articles on non-intervention.
-Article 3 of Additional Protocol II states:
+The Geneva Conventions (1949) are the natural starting point for looking at international law in relation to the nature conflict.
+Additional Protocols I and II of the Geneva Conventions, which concern non-international armed conflict (i.e. civil wars), contain Article on non-intervention states:

-The conventions stand beside the ICJ’s resolute position.
+(2) Nothing in this Protocol shall be invoked as a justification for intervening, directly or indirectly, for any reason whatever, in the armed conflict or in the internal or external affairs of the High Contracting Party in the territory of which that conflict occurs.
+These conventions then stand beside the ICJ’s resolute position.
 What is at stake when speaking of intervention is the sovereignty of states.
 Creating a precedent, based on any rationale, is therefore discouraged.

 Legitimacy and self-determination